Myagi/M.F.D.E.F.K.S.S.N.A.G.M/README.md

 * New members joining the gym
 * Person posting photos to their climb

 This repo contains legacy code of previous projects and failed business ideas.
 Add frontend changes where you see fit.

-## Example data for each feed type